Ways to eat better

 6. Eat together when possible

-Eating with others is a proven way to boost appetite and wellbeing, so we encourage you to get together with others in a safe way and enjoy meals again.
+Boredom and social isolation can impact your diet and reduce your interest in food.
+Eating with others is a proven way to boost appetite and wellbeing, so we encourage you to get together with others and enjoy meals with a side of great conversation.

 7. Address any underlying health issues

-There are many physical issues that may get in the way of adequate nutrition or a lack of interest in eating.
+There are many physical issues that may get in the way of adequate nutrition or a lack of interest in eating:

 - Difficulty chewing or swallowing.
-An assessment by a speech pathologist may be beneficial
+An assessment by a speech pathologist may be beneficial;

 - Pain while eating or ill-fitting dentures.
-Visit the Dentist for a review.
+Visit the dentist for a review;

 - Constipation.
 A nurse or dietitian can review the causes of constipation and suggest solutions.
-AccessCare’s nursing team can assist with this.
+AccessCare’s nursing team can assist with this;

 - Medication.
 Talk to your GP for a medication review.